-Reno Domestic Violence Lawyer
+Reno Domestic Battery Lawyer

-Many people aren't aware of it, but Nevada's prosecution of domestic
+Many people aren't aware of it, but Nevada's prosecution of domestic violence

 scene of domestic dispute, an arrest is almost always made.

 - In addition, any of the following can be tried for domestic battery in Nevada:

 - Former roommates

 Unless there are mitigating circumstances, an officer will always make an